 How much can I expect to receive for Spring 2022 quarter?
 When can I expect to receive the funds?

 We expect to award $1250 to all eligible students, and to begin the process week of April 12, 2022.
 Check back here for updated information as dates may change.
 Note: it takes several days for students to receive notification that an award is available through BankMobile.

 How do you determine the “highest exceptional financial need?”

 This is determined by the Expected Family Contribution (EFC) and is based on the processing results of the FAFSA and WASFA.
 The EFC is primarily based on income and household size, and occasionally may include other criteria.
 A zero EFC represents the highest exceptional financial need.
-The college will award all students with a zero EFC first, and then move to students with a 1 – 100 EFC.
-This process will continue until the funds are exhausted.

-The 2020 – 21 application uses income earned in 2018.
-If you experienced a significant decrease in your income since 2018, you can submit a Special Conditions – Reduction in Income form, which asks the financial aid office to reevaluate your income level and potentially reduce your EFC.
+The 2021 – 22 application uses income earned in 2019.
+If you experienced a significant decrease in your income since 2019, you can submit a Special Conditions – Reduction in Income form, which asks the financial aid office to reevaluate your income level and potentially reduce your EFC.

 Do I need to turn in other documents in addition to the FAFSA or the WASFA to receive funds?

 We determine eligibility based on having a FAFSA/WASFA on file with a valid EFC, and by meeting the eligibility criteria listed above.
 Most students do not need to turn in any additional documents.

 International Students have a separate application they must complete.
 Note: students may not receive an award from both offices.